-As of the end of Q4 2021, Management made the decision to no longer grow cannabis on-site instead focusing on the Company's core competencies being the production and processing of edible and extract cannabis products as well as packaging of flower and pre-rolls, edibles and extracts.
+In Q4 2021, Management made the decision to no longer grow cannabis on-site instead focusing on the Company's core competencies being the production and processing of edible and extract cannabis products as well as packaging of flower and pre-rolls, edibles and extracts.

-As at December 31, 2021, the Company had no off-balance sheet arrangements such as guarantee contracts, contingent interest in assets transferred to an entity, derivative instruments obligations or any obligations that trigger financing, liquidity, market or credit risk to the Company.
+As at March 31, 2022, the Company had no off-balance sheet arrangements such as guarantee contracts, contingent interest in assets transferred to an entity, derivative instruments obligations or any obligations that trigger financing, liquidity, market or credit risk to the Company.